pr01og/upwork_test_answers/swift_test.md

 * potteryBarn
 * name, score

-59. What is used to import Objective-C files into Swift?
-Answers:
-* Objective-C classes are automatically imported.
-* Objective-C classes are imported in the Swift file using the class.
-* Objective-C classes are imported via a Bridging Header.
-* Objective-C classes import themselves by declare @SwiftImportable.

 60. Which is the correct optional form of a down cast operator?
 Answers:
 * as